boldbi/boldbi-kubernetes/docs/compatibility.md

 # Kubernetes Compatibility for Bold BI

-This document provides detailed information on the Kubernetes versions, ingress controllers, storage options, and environments tested for compatibility with Bold BI deployments.
+This document provides detailed information on the Kubernetes versions, ingress controllers, and release date for compatibility with Bold BI deployments.
 For production use, we recommend adhering to the validated configurations listed below.

 ## Compatibility Overview